stac-utils/pgstac/README.md

 ### Running Migrations
 PyPGStac has a utility for checking the version of an existing PGStac database and applying the appropriate migrations in the correct order.
 It can also be used to setup a database from scratch.

-To create an initial PGStac database or bring an existing one up to date:
+To create an initial PGStac database or bring an existing one up to date, check you have the pypgstac version installed you want to migrate to and run:
 ```
 pypgstac migrate
 ```